 Just grab a bike at the train station, cycle to your heart’s content, and return it to the same station you picked it up from (or a different one for an additional fee).
 It’s as simple as that.

-On top of that, you can even hire an additional bike on your personal OV card — perfect if your friends or family have come to visit.
+On top of that, you can even hire an additional bike on your personal OV card — perfect if your friends or family are coming for a visit.

-Want to store your bike safely and pick it up at 2 AM after a biertje or two (when the country isn’t under a curfew)?
+Want to store your bike safely and pick it up at 2 AM after a biertje or two?
 The NS bike-storage facilities let you do just that.

 All you need to do to use this service is walk your bike in, scan your OV card, and choose a bike rack.
 When you come back, grab your bike, scan your card on the way out, and voila!
 You can also use an anonymous OV card for this, but you’ll need to pay as you go.